peterdsharpe/AeroSandbox/README.md

 ## Bugs
 Please, please report all bugs by creating a new issue at [https://github.com/peterdsharpe/AeroSandbox/issues](https://github.com/peterdsharpe/AeroSandbox/issues)!

-Please note that, while the entirety of the codebase should be cross-platform compatible, AeroSandbox has only been tested on Windows 10 in Python 3.7 via the [Anaconda distribution](https://www.anaconda.com/distribution/#download-section).

 ## Details
 One final point to note: as we're all sensible and civilized human beings here, **all inputs and outputs to AeroSandbox are expressed in base metric units, or derived units thereof** (meters, newtons, meters per second, kilograms, etc.).
 The only exception to this rule is when units are explicitly noted in a variable name: for example, `battery_capacity` would be in units of joules, `elastic_modulus` would be in units of pascals, and `battery_capacity_watt_hours` would be in units of watt-hours.